 My name is Amanda Englund.
 I am a trained and experienced Placenta Encapsulation Specialist.
-I have worked in the Portland area with over 700 families since 2009.
+I have worked with over 700 families since 2009.
 A woman’s life after childbirth is a beautifully tender and unique time period, yet sometimes unexpected challenges can emerge.
 Placenta Encapsulation can provide an extra boost for mothers after childbirth, improving their overall post-birth experience as they integrate into life with a new baby.
-It is an honor to work with new families and provide them access to a precious medicinal support to aid in their healing and recovery.
+It is an honor to work with new families and provide them access to this precious support to aid in their healing and recovery.

 how could placenta help a postpartum woman?